 “While humans are often viewed as rational beings who make informed decisions to optimize their benefits, food decisions are not always rational,” says Eat Local.
 “This is evident as food serves many purposes beyond nutritional value, including construction of personal identity and pleasure.”

-“There are many factors that influence food choice, including previous exposure, expectations, economic factors, marketing, education and nutritional knowledge, social interactions, morality and religion, culture, lifestyle, age, food trends, media and the attributes of the individual,” authors explain.
+“There are many factors that influence food choice including previous exposure, expectations, economic factors, marketing, education and nutritional knowledge, social interactions, morality and religion, culture, lifestyle, age, food trends, media and the attributes of the individual,” authors explain.

 Eat Local is a scholarly eye-opener for readers who recall when the range of exotic foreign foods in Canada ran a narrow gamut from chop suey to Japanese oranges.
 Today Canadians eat 21 million pounds’ worth of Asian purple eggplant every year, and 24 million pounds of yard-long beans.
 Foreign ingredients like cilantro, broccoli and artichokes, introduced by Italian immigrants, are commonplace.
 Bok choy and bitter melon are sold in most supermarkets in most medium-sized cities in Canada.
-Halal butchering has been the savior of many a small, independent packing house.
+Halal butchering has saved many a small, independent packing house.

 Authors note this is simple economics – more immigrants, more income – but marvel that it occurs at all.
 Grocery retailing is heavily controlled among a handful of corporations, and inexpensive processed food is everywhere.
 “Our industrial diet has been and continues to be nutritionally degraded due to the ever-growing abundance of ‘pseudo-food’, an even broader category than the more widely used term ‘junk food’,” they write.